ericwindmill/javascript_basic_algorithms/README.md

 ## Study
 This is a collection of problems that will help you prepare for a competitive bootcamp technical interview.
+I personally went to App Academy, but interviewed and got accepted into Hack Reactor, Galvanize and Coding Dojo as well.

 ### Hot Study Tips
 * Know on a high-level what Test Driven Development is.